scwebd/boozy-buddy-starter/README.md

-# Node/Express/MySQL/AJAX Boozy Buddy (Drink Diary)
+# Node/Express/MySQL/AJAX Boozy Buddy (Drink Diary) Starter Code

-Solution code for DU Coding Boot Camp Node/Express/MySQL/AJAX Review Session.
-See [https://github.com/scwebd/boozy-buddy-starter](https://github.com/scwebd/boozy-buddy-starter) for the starter code for this session.
+Starter code for DU Coding Boot Camp Node/Express/MySQL/AJAX Review Session.
+During this session we'll create a database and table and connect to it using the `mysql` npm package.
+We'll then build out GET and POST routes to read and write data to our table.
+We will also wire up the front-end JavaScript logic to interact with our routes.

+The app will allow the user to add drinks of various types, to view drinks sorted by rating, and to view all "Loved" and "Hated" drinks sorted alphabetically.

 ## Author

-* **Sarah Cullen** - *HTML/CSS/JavaScript*
+* **Sarah Cullen** - *Initial HTML/CSS*